Fundamental Limitations of Alignment in Large Language Models: Empirical Results

+\paragraph{Best-of-$n$ sampling} An additional aligning method that can be applied is to sample $n$ conditional responses of a model to a prompt, then use a reward function to choose the most aligned one \wrt~a desired behavior.
+In the following theorem, we show that while this method requires a longer misaligning prompt, alignment is not guaranteed: \begin{theorem} Under the conditions of theorem \ref{theorem:1}, and using best of $n$ sampling, \ie~$\argmax_{y_1...y_n\sim\prob(\cdot|x)}[B(y_i)]$, $\prob$ is $\gamma$-prompt-misalignable with prompt length $\frac{1}{\beta}(\log \frac{1}{\alpha} + \log\frac{1}{\epsilon} + \log 4 + \log n)$. \end{theorem} The proof is provided in appendix \ref{proof:theorem_4}.
+We note with regard to other sampling methods that do not use a selective behavior based reward function, such as greedy decoding and nucleus sampling, that the misaligning prompts constructed by theorem \ref{theorem:1}, lead to misalignment as a result of the convergence of the entire model to the negative behavior component.

-\section{Empirical results}
+\section{Empirical Results}

-\ifdefined\SQUEEZE \fi In this section we demonstrate that several properties that are predicted by our theoretical framework manifest in experiments with common LLMs.
+In this section we demonstrate that several properties that are predicted by our theoretical framework manifest in experiments with common LLMs.
 Our empirical results are divided into two parts.
 First, we probe the range of realistic values for $\beta$ (lower KL bound), $\beta'$ (upper KL bound) and $\sigma$ (log likelihood variance), by using real LLMs that display opposite behaviors (figure \ref{beta_sigma_figure}).
 Next, we employ the method used in our theoretical proofs for constructing an adversarial prompt in order to show that a real RLHF finetuned LLM distribution converges to a negative behavior distribution at a rate which corresponds to our theory (figure \ref{fig:kl_decay}a) and that the behavior expectation of the RLHF finetuned LLM becomes negative with said adversarial prompt (figure \ref{fig:kl_decay}b).
 We used models from the LLaMA 2 family \cite{touvron2023llama}.
 To obtain textual data that displays defined behaviors, we used the datasets of \cite{perez2022discovering} which contain statements classified to specific behaviors.
-In this section we demonstrate our results for the behavior ``agreeableness", in the appendix section \ref{sec:empirical_more_behaviors}, we show also for ``anti-immigration". \ifdefined\SQUEEZE \fi Note that our experiments do not use true subcomponents of LLMs, as there is no natural way to extract them out of a general distribution, instead we use proxies by LoRA finetuning models on specific behaviors.
-Even so, the results obtained from the experiments display dynamics of misalignment that are consistent with our theory.
-Additionally, if we assume the model trained on data that is similar to the data we finetuned on, then the proxy should resemble the true component, since as explained in \ref{sec:mixture} the components of the mixture can be thought of as being distributions over different parts of the training data. \ifdefined\SQUEEZE \fi
+In this section we demonstrate our results for the behavior ``agreeableness", in the appendix section \ref{sec:empirical_more_behaviors}, we show also for ``anti-immigration".